RAINSCREEN WOOD SIDING TYPES

 Mataverde Thermowood cladding is real wood - the remarkable process strengthens and stabilizes it for exterior use.
 Mataverde is a sustainable natural wood cladding solution for rainscreen projects.

-Thermowood Rainscreen Siding Page
+Go to the Thermowood Siding Page

 FSC Certified Mataverde Louro Preto Rainscreen Hardwood Siding is an affordable hardwood cladding option for wood rainscreen designs.
 Pronounced LAW'-rho PRAY'-toe, Mataverde Louro Preto ranges in color from light tans to medium reddish brown and darker brown tones.
 Louro Preto is fine grained and exhibits some tropical grain and color variations.